Famous Authors I’ve Yet to Read

 It’s to the detriment of my feminist reputation but I’ve yet to read any Virginia Woolf.
-I’ve got nearly all of her books but never been inclined to pick up one of them.
+I’ve got nearly all of her books but have never been inclined to pick up one of them.

 I’ve had a real desire of late to read A Room with a View.
 I love the adaptations of E.M.
 Forster’s books but I’ve not read any.
 I got 13% of the way through Howards End last year before I put it down, as it was too cerebral for my tastes.
 But I think his other works are a little less so, and so, therefore, easier to read.

 I’ve got a copy of Tom Jones, another story I love the adaptations of but have never read the book.
 It’s quite a substantial book so I know that it’s definitely the size that has put me off.

 Another feminist icon who I’ve yet to read.
 For my English A-Level, I read a lot of extracts from Angela’s books including The Magic Toyshop and Wise Children but I’ve never read a single book of hers cover to cover.
 I have tried on occasion but struggled with her writing, which is also quite cerebral which is against my tastes it seems.
 I think I need to start small, maybe with The Bloody Chamber which is a collection of fairy-tale re-tellings before I dive into a novel of hers.

 Ever since moving to London, I don’t think I’ve gone one week without seeing someone on a train reading Brave New World.
 It seems to be a leading commuter book.
 Now that an adaptation is coming I think it will be in vogue again and I would like to get around to reading it before I see the film.